 - 6.7-ounce bottle of Neutrogena Beach Defense Water Resistant Sunscreen Lotion for body with SPF 70 that helps prevent sunburn and decrease the risk of skin cancer when used as directed

 - Stabilized with Helioplex sunscreen technology that provides superior broad spectrum protection against skin-aging UVA rays and skin-burning UVB rays

-- 12-Fluid Ounce pump bottle of Aveeno Protect + hydrate sunscreen Broad Spectrum SPF 60 Body lotion to help protect and provide all-day hydration to skin
+- 3-Fluid Ounce travel-sized tube of Aveeno Protect + hydrate sunscreen Broad Spectrum body lotion SPF 60 to help protect and provide all-day hydration to skin

 - Made with nourishing prebiotic oat, this lightweight daily sunscreen helps leave skin feeling soft and moisturized all day as it combats sun induced free radicals that accelerate skin-aging